Boris-Em/BEMAnalogClock/README.md

   	myClock.currentTime = YES;

-Or you can call the method `setClockToCurrentTimeAnimatedAnimated:`.
-The parameter `animated` is similar to the one of `updateTimeAnimated`.
-It controls if the hands of the clock should move with an animation to the new position or not.

-    - (void)anyMethodInYourOwnController {
-        [self.myClock setClockToCurrentTimeAnimatedAnimated:YES]; // Set the time on the clock to the one on the user's device
-    }

 Or you can call the method `setClockToCurrentTimeAnimated:`.
 The parameter `animated` is similar to the one of `updateTimeAnimated`.
 It controls if the hands of the clock should move with an animation to the new position or not.

     - (void)anyMethodInYourOwnController {